sujith-eag/personal-site/content/docs/os/os_mca/os_u2_qa.md

 - Only one process can be in the running state on the CPU at any given moment.
 - Multiple processes can be in the ready or waiting states at the same time.

+_____
+### Scheduling and Execution

+- Explain the various process schedulers.
+- Why is it important for the scheduler to distinguish I/O-bound programs and CPU-bound programs?
+- Describe the role and functioning of context switching.
+- Define the following terms:
+	i) Dispatcher
+	ii) Short-term scheduler
+	iii) Context switching
+	iv) CPU-bound processes
+	v) I/O-bound processes
+	vi) Device queue

+**Answer :**

+The goal of multiprogramming is to improve CPU utilization by ensuring the CPU always has a process to execute.
+It allows multiple processes to reside in memory simultaneously so that when one process is waiting (e.g., for I/O), the CPU can switch to another ready process.

+In time-sharing systems, the objective is to enable multiple users to interact with their processes concurrently.
+The operating system rapidly switches the CPU between user processes, providing the illusion that each user has their own dedicated system.
+This is achieved through frequent context switches, allowing real-time user interaction with running programs.

 ---

-### Process Control Block (PCB)

-Every process in an operating system is represented by a Process Control Block (PCB), also known as a Task Control Block.

-{{< figure src="images/os/3_03_PCB.jpg" alt="3.03 Process Control Block" caption="3.03 Process Control Block" >}}

-The PCB holds important information related to a process:

-- Process State: The current state of the process (e.g., Running, Waiting, Ready).
-- Program Counter: The address of the next instruction to be executed in the process.
-- CPU Registers: All registers that the process uses (e.g., general-purpose registers, stack pointers).
-- CPU Scheduling Information: Includes process priority, pointers to scheduling queues, and other scheduling parameters.
-- Memory Management Information: Includes base and limit registers, page tables, or segment tables, depending on the memory system.
-- Accounting Information: Tracks CPU and real time usage, time limits, account numbers, and job or process identifiers.
-- I/O Status Information: Lists I/O devices allocated to the process and any open files.

-When an interrupt occurs, the program counter and other state information must be saved to allow the process to resume execution correctly once the interrupt is handled.

-{{< figure src="images/os/3_04_ProcessSwitch.jpg" alt="3.04 Process Switching" caption="3.04 Process Switching" >}}

----

-### Process Scheduling

-The goal of multiprogramming is to ensure that the CPU is always being utilized, thereby maximizing CPU utilization.
-The objective of time-sharing systems is to switch the CPU between processes rapidly enough that users can interact with each program while it runs.

-The Process Scheduler selects an available process from the set of processes waiting for execution on the CPU whenever one process must wait, improving system efficiency.

-When there are more processes than available CPU time, some processes will have to wait until the CPU becomes free again.

----
+Whenever a running process enters a waiting state (e.g., for I/O), the **CPU Scheduler** (short-term scheduler) selects another process from the **ready queue** to execute.
+This mechanism ensures efficient CPU usage and system responsiveness.

+If the number of processes exceeds the CPU’s capacity, some must wait their turn, leading to queueing and scheduling delays.
+Proper scheduling ensures fairness and efficient resource use.

 #### Scheduling Queues

-- Job Queue:  Processes enter the job queue when they are submitted for execution.
-This queue contains all processes in the system.

-- Ready Queue:  Processes in main memory that are ready to execute are placed in the ready queue.
+In an operating system, various queues manage the state and progress of processes:

+* **Job Queue** : When a user submits a process for execution, it is added to the job queue.
+Contains all processes in the system.

+* **Ready Queue** : Contains processes that are in main memory and ready to execute.
+The CPU scheduler picks processes from this queue based on the scheduling algorithm.

-- Device Queue:  If a process requests I/O (e.g., disk access) and the device is busy, it enters the device queue for that specific I/O device.
-Each device has its own queue.
+* **Device Queue**: Each I/O device has a separate device queue.
+If a process requests an I/O operation and the device is busy, it waits in the corresponding device queue.

 {{< figure  src="images/os/3_06_QueueingDiagram.jpg"  alt="3.06 Queueing Diagram Representing Process Scheduling"  caption="3.06 Queueing Diagram Representing Process Scheduling" >}}

+##### **CPU–I/O Cycle**:

-CPU-I/O Cycle : Process execution alternates between CPU bursts and I/O waits until the program terminates.
+A process typically executes in a cycle of CPU bursts and I/O bursts until it terminates:

-- I/O-bound programs: These programs tend to have short CPU bursts and frequent I/O operations.
+- **I/O-bound processes**: Spend more time on I/O than computation.
+These have short CPU bursts and frequent I/O operations.

-- CPU-bound programs: These have long CPU bursts and minimal I/O operations.
+- **CPU-bound processes**: Perform intensive computation with long CPU bursts and infrequent I/O.

+This cycle allows the operating system to balance workloads and maximize device utilization.

 ___

 #### Schedulers

+Schedulers are responsible for selecting processes at various stages of execution:

-1. Long-Term Scheduler (Job Scheduler) : Selects processes from a pool and loads them into memory for execution, controlling the degree of multiprogramming (the number of processes in memory).
+**Long-Term Scheduler (Job Scheduler)** : Determines and selects processes and loads them into the system memory for processing.
+Controls the degree of multiprogramming (i.e., how many processes are loaded in memory).
+It may favor a mix of I/O-bound and CPU-bound processes for optimal resource use.

-2. Short-Term Scheduler (CPU Scheduler) : When the CPU is idle, it selects a process from the ready queue and allocates CPU time to it.
-This ensures that CPU time is used efficiently.
+**Short-Term Scheduler (CPU Scheduler)** : When the CPU is idle, Selects from the ready queue the process that will execute next.
+Executes frequently (milliseconds) to ensure fast and fair CPU allocation.
+Must be fast and efficient due to its frequent execution.

-3. Medium-Term Scheduling : In multiprogramming systems, sometimes it’s beneficial to remove processes from main memory (swapping them to disk) to reduce the level of multiprogramming and manage system resources.
+**Medium-Term Scheduling** : In multiprogramming systems, sometimes it’s beneficial to temporarily remove processes from main memory (swapping them to disk) to reduce the level of multiprogramming and reduce the load on system and free up memory.

-Swapping allows processes to be later reintroduced into memory and continue execution from where they left off, helping balance memory load and system performance.
+Swapped-out processes are moved to secondary storage and reloaded later into memory and continue execution from where they left off, helping balance memory load and system performance.

 {{< figure  src="images/os/3_07_QueuingDiagram2.jpg"  alt="3.07 Medium Term Scheduling in Queueing Diagram"  caption="3.07 Medium Term Scheduling in Queueing Diagram" >}}

 ---

 #### Context Switching

+A context switch is the process of saving the state of a currently running process and loading the state of another process.
+This allows multiple processes to share the CPU effectively.

+Key Elements of Context Switching:
+* Saves the CPU state (program counter, registers, etc.) of the current process into its PCB.
+* Loads the CPU state of the next process from its PCB.
+* Updates scheduling and memory management information accordingly.

 A context switch occurs when the operating system switches from one process to another.
-The current process’s state (including CPU registers and other information in the PCB) is saved, and the state of the next process is loaded.

 Context switching happens frequently as the CPU alternates between tasks.

-- Overhead: Context switches add overhead because the system must spend time saving and loading process states, which does not directly contribute to task execution.
+- Overhead: Context switches add overhead because the system must spend time saving and loading process states, no useful work is done while switching.

-- Speed Variation: The time taken for a context switch can vary depending on system factors, such as memory speed and the number of registers involved.
+- Factors Affecting Speed : The time taken for a context switch can vary depending on system factors, such as memory access speed, the number of registers involved.
+System architecture and optimization of the OS kernel.

 ---

 #### Dispatcher

-The dispatcher is responsible for transferring control of the CPU to the process selected by the short-term scheduler.
-The dispatcher performs operations like context switching, switching to user mode, and jumping to the correct program location.
+The dispatcher is a system component that is responsible for transferring control of the CPU to the process selected by the short-term scheduler.

+The dispatcher performs operations like context switching, switching the CPU from kernel mode to user mode, and Starts execution at the correct program counter for the selected process..

-Dispatch Latency is the time taken to perform a context switch and start executing a new process.
+**Dispatch Latency** is the time taken to perform a context switch and start executing a new process.
+To stop one process and start another.
 This latency is crucial for optimizing process scheduling efficiency.

----

-### CPU Scheduling

-CPU scheduling happens in the following situations:

-1. Running → Waiting: A process requests I/O or another resource.
-2. Running → Ready: An interrupt occurs, causing the process to return to the ready state.
-3. Waiting → Ready: The process finishes its I/O and is ready to execute again.
-4. Process Termination: The process completes its execution.

-- Nonpreemptive Scheduling: Once a process is running, it holds the CPU until it terminates or blocks (e.g., for I/O).

-- Preemptive Scheduling: The OS can interrupt a running process to allocate CPU time to another process, allowing higher-priority processes to execute.
-This can lead to race conditions if multiple processes share data.

----
+____

 #### Scheduling Criteria

+* Present various criteria to evaluate the best CPU scheduling algorithm.

+**Answer :**

 To compare different scheduling algorithms, the following criteria are considered:

-- CPU Utilization: The goal is to maximize CPU usage (e.g., from 40% to 90%).
+- **CPU Utilization** : The percentage of time the CPU is actively working (not idle).
+The goal is to maximize CPU Utilization (e.g., from 40% to 90%).
+A well-utilized CPU means the system is efficiently using hardware resources.

-- Throughput: The number of processes completed per unit of time, indicating system efficiency.
+- **Throughput** : The number of processes completed per unit of time (processes per second), indicating system efficiency.
+Goal is to Maximize throughput.
+Higher throughput implies better overall system productivity.

-- Turnaround Time: The total time from process submission to completion, including waiting times.
+- **Turnaround Time** : The total time taken for a process to complete — from submission to completion including the waiting time.
+Goal is to Minimize turnaround time.
+Lower turnaround time means faster job completion, which is essential for batch systems.

+Formula : `Turnaround Time = Completion Time - Arrival Time`

-- Waiting Time: The amount of time a process spends waiting in the ready queue.
+- **Waiting Time** : The total time a process spends in the ready queue waiting for CPU allocation.
+Goal is to Minimize waiting time.
+High waiting time indicates inefficiency and can lead to poor responsiveness, especially in interactive systems.

-- Response Time: The time from process submission to the first response from the system.
+Formula : `Waiting Time = Turnaround Time - CPU Burst Time`

+- **Response Time** : The time from submission of a process to the first time the process gets the CPU (i.e., when it starts responding).
+Goal is to Minimize response time.
+Critical in time-sharing and interactive systems where users expect quick feedback (e.g., typing in a text editor or web browser).

 Optimization goals:
-- Maximize CPU utilization and throughput.
+- Maximize CPU Utilization and Throughput.
-- Minimize turnaround time, waiting time, and response time.
+- Minimize Turnaround Time, Waiting Time, and Response Time.

----
+____

 ### Scheduling Algorithms